Get instant quote

 What’s the minimum dimension achievable with Delrin?

 Delrin parts can have a minimum wall thickness of 0.8 mm (0.03 in).
 This may vary depending on the ratio of wall thickness to the part’s planar dimension.
-The minimum machining tolerance of Delrin is 0.25 mm (0.01 in).
-It’s important to note that the higher you go in terms of nominal dimensions, the looser we have to get with tolerances.
+The minimum machining tolerance for Delrin is 0.25 mm (0.01 in).
+As nominal dimensions increase, achievable tolerances generally become looser.

 How thin can walls be for Delrin parts?